Optus My Plan Plus contract plans offer you both simple SIM-only plans or two year plans with bundled smartphones on Optus’ 4G Plus network.

 What services does Optus Mobile offer?

-Optus offers a variety of mobile contract products for terms ranging from month to month or annual for SIM-only products, where you bring your own smartphone to the telco, or bundled with a wide variety of handsets over a 24 month period.
-Optus operates its own 4G Plus network across Australia, although the precise technology and frequency you connect on will depend on both your location and the capabilities of your specific device.
+Optus offers a variety of mobile contract products for terms ranging from month to month or annual for SIM-only products, where you bring your own smartphone to the telco, or bundled with a wide variety of handsets over a 24-month period.
+Optus operates its own 4G network across Australia dubbed "4G Plus", although the speed at which you connect to this network will depend on both your location and the capabilities of your specific device.

 How much does Optus Mobile cost?

-If you’re interested in acquiring a new handset as part of your contract, Optus typically offers 24 month contracts with bundled smartphones.
-The base monthly cost of these contracts ranges from $40 to $120 plus any applicable handset repayment fees.
-All of Optus’ 24 month contract plans include unlimited standard national calls and texts.
-Excluding the $40 tier, they all also include international call inclusions, and the top tier also allows for up to 10 days worth of Optus roaming travel packs.
+If you’re interested in acquiring a new handset as part of your contract, Optus offers 24-month contracts with bundled smartphones.
+The base monthly cost of these contracts ranges from $45 to $125 plus any applicable handset repayment fees.
+All of Optus’ 24-month contract plans include unlimited standard national calls and texts.
+Some tiers also come with international call inclusions as well as a quota of roaming calls, texts and data for when you're travelling overseas.

-If you’re happy with the smartphone you already have, you could consider Optus’ month by month or 12 month SIM only contract products.
-All of these plans include unlimited standard national talk and text inclusions; higher rate level plans also include additional data inclusions and a quantity of international calling minutes to a selection of popular locations.
-If you opt for a month by month contract pricing ranges from $35 to $60 per month, while 12 month contract pricing ranges from $30 to $50 per month.
-Your reward for a longer contract term is also delivered with higher data inclusions at similar price points.
+If you’re happy with the smartphone you already have, you could consider Optus’ month-to-month or 12-month SIM only contract products.
+All of these plans include unlimited standard national talk and text inclusions, with higher-tier plans increasing your monthly data cap and bundling in a quantity of international calling minutes to a selection of popular locations.
+If you opt for a month-to-month contract, pricing ranges from $45 to $75 per month, while 12-month contract pricing starts at $35 and tops out at $55 per month.
+Choosing a longer contract term also scores you higher data inclusions at similar price points.

 What extras does Optus Mobile offer?